ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 In reality, we should not be saying “The pencil is yellow”, but instead “I see something that has characteristics which lead me to call it pencil.
 This thing that I call pencil has a further characteristic that lead me to say it is ‘yellow’”.
 And we would bore each other to death, running around in circles and making no progress whatsoever.

-The more complicated civilisation becomes, the more we left behind this primitive relationship between throwing virgins into volcanoes and the happiness of the gods, the more conscious we must be that /we must leave certain features of things we deal with in our heads in order to communicate/.
+The more complicated civilisation becomes, the more we left behind this primitive relationship between throwing virgins into volcanoes and the happiness of the gods, the more conscious we must be that *we must leave certain features of things we deal with in our heads in order to communicate*.
 In Ralph Ellison’s novel [Invisible Man](https://www.amazon.com/Invisible-Man-Ralph-Ellison/dp/0679732764), the narrator suggests that many whites, on encountering someone black, would see only the abstraction “black” that they carry in their heads; busy thinking of that ‘little man who wasn’t there’, they didn’t notice the actual individual.

-## /Exceptio probat regulum/
+## *Exceptio probat regulum*

 > For of course the true meaning of a term is to be found by observing what a man does with it, not by what he says about it.
 >